scandycuz/newsworthy/README.md

 * Daily rake tasks connect to the Intrinio and Alchemy RESTful API's to pull and analyze relevant data
 * The Rails back-end keeps a running average of the most recent sentiment and emotional data and tracks their trajectories
-* Individual company pages provide links for the most recently retreived articles, as well as a link to the company's page at MarketWatch.com
+* Individual company pages provide links to the most recently retreived articles, as well as a link to the company's page at MarketWatch.com

 ## Code Guide